telerik/teststudio-docs/docs/automated-tests/headless/headless-test-execution.md

 ## How to Execute Test in Headless Browser Mode?

-Test Studio currently __supports the headless mode for Chrome browser__ and you can <a href="/automated-tests/test-execution/quick-execution" target="_blank">execute any existing test</a> in your automation project selecting headless Chrome type of browser.
+Test Studio currently __supports the headless mode for Chrome and Edge Chromium browsers__.
+You can <a href="/automated-tests/test-execution/quick-execution" target="_blank">execute any existing test</a> in your automation project in headless mode by selecting that type of browser.

 ![Execute Test in Headless Mode](/img/automated-tests/headless/fig1.png)